cavo789/marknotes/readme.md

 }
 ```

-And that's all since, like explained here above, marknotes will first read `settings.json.dist` (he'll get all default settings) and you only need to say : please overwrite the `site_name` setting and take mine.
+And that's all since, like explained here above, marknotes will first read `settings.json.dist` (he'll get all default settings) and you only need to say: please overwrite the `site_name` setting and take mine.

-The example below show how you can modify more than one setting : here, you'll set your regional settings to fr-FR and you'll also mention that the folder contains notes isn't the default `docs` folder but, on your site, is called `my_notes`.
+The example below show how you can modify more than one setting: here, you'll set your regional settings to fr-FR and you'll also mention that the folder contains notes isn't the default `docs` folder but, on your site, is called `my_notes`.

 You can use this approach and overwrite every single setting of marknotes.